-PREAMBLE: Credit Cards are being used within Local Government as a purchasing resource.
-They can however expose the Shire to significant risk if not properly controlled and managed.
+Credit Cards are being used within Local Government as a purchasing resource.
+They can however expose the Shire to significant risk if not properly controlledand managed.

-OBJECTIVE: To ensure the proper use and control of Corporate Credit and to comply with s6.5 (a) Local Government Act 1995 and regulation 11 (1) (a) of the Local Government (Financial Management) Regulations.
+To ensure the proper use and control of Corporate Credit and to comply with s6.5 (a) Local Government Act 1995 and regulation 11 (1) (a) of the Local Government (Financial Management) Regulations.
 To provide the authority to the CEO to establish a system of corporate purchases by use of corporate credit cards that suits the Shire of Halls Creek needs, cognisant of risk elements associated with the practice.

-POLICY: The use of Corporate Credit cards is at the Chief Executive Officer's discretion and shall not be used as a means to supersede the Shire's procurement and purchasing system and procedures; use of credit is a complimentary function of purchasing.
+The use of Corporate Credit cards is at the Chief Executive Officer's discretionand shall not be used to supersede the Shire's procurement and purchasingsystem and procedures; use of credit is a complimentary function of purchasing.

-- Credit Cards shall only be used for purchasing goods or services where expediency and processes do not allow the normal purchasing practices to apply e.g. over the phone or internet purchases or where the seller requests immediate payment. - Credit cards will not be used to obtain cash. - Credit cards will not be used for personal purchases, and if this occasion arises by error, immediate repayment or reversal of the purchase is required. - Credit cards will only be issued with the approval of the Chief Executive Officer and in the case of the CEO, by the Director Corporate Services. - A "non-reward" business credit card shall be the preferred option offered by the Shire's banker, and if rewards are offered, all rewards remain the property of the Shire. - Card holders are responsible for the physical and information security of the card in their possession and in the case of a lost or misplaced card, the cardholder shall notify the Bank and Director Corporate Services immediately. - All expenditure on corporate credit cards shall comply with delegation limits for Shire officers and GST Invoices and receipts of transactions shall be obtained by the card holder for monthly acquittal. - Credit Cards will not be advanced on a monthly basis more than what has been acquitted.
+- Credit Cards shall only be used for purchasing goods or services where expediency and processes do not allow the normal purchasing practices to apply - e.g., over the phone or internet purchases or where the seller requests immediatepayment. - Credit cards will not be used to obtain cash. - Credit cards will not be used for personal purchases, and if this occasion arises byerror, immediate repayment or reversal of the purchase is required. - Credit cards will only be issued with the approval of the Chief Executive Officer and in the case of the CEO, by the Director Corporate Services. - A "non-reward" business credit card shall be the preferred option offered by the Shire's banker, and if rewards are offered, all rewards remain the property of the Shire. - Card holders are responsible for the physical and information security of the cardin their possession and in the case of a lost or misplaced card, the cardholder shall notify the Bank and Director Corporate Services immediately. - All expenditure on corporate credit cards shall comply with delegation limits for Shire officers and GST Invoices and receipts of transactions shall be obtained bythe card holder for monthly acquittal. - Credit Cards will not be advanced on a monthly basis more than what has beenacquitted.

-PROCESS: The Shire of Halls Creek operates an electronic weekly settlement system (ProMaster) and officers are required at least monthly to submit card payments and receipts for authorisation and acquittal of the corporate credit card payments.
+The Shire of Halls Creek operates an electronic weekly settlement system (ProMaster) and officers are required at least monthly to submit card payments and receipts for authorisation and acquittal of the corporate credit card payments.
 In the case of credits, corrections and returns, a two-month acquittal period is provided.
-The officer will acquit all expenditure made by producing all receipts, or in the case where a receipt is not available, by making a Statutory Declaration indicating why the Shire incurred an expense but the receipt was not obtained.
+In the case of internal rejection of a transaction acquittal made, until the matter is resolved by the supply of the correct information - not exceeding two months from the date of purchase.
+The officer will acquit all expenditure made by producing all receipts, or in the case where areceipt is not available, by making a Statutory Declaration indicating why the Shire incurred an expense but the receipt was not obtained.
 It is the responsibility of the card holder to obtain ALL documentation necessary to acquit the credit card transactions.

-All staff receiving the authority of the CEO to utilise a Shire Credit Card will be required to acknowledge that they have:
+All staff receiving the authority of the CEO to utilise a Shire Credit Card will be required b acknowledge that they have:

-- received instruction to use ProMaster; - have received instruction on the Shire of Halls Creek procurement policy and practice; - have agreed to acquit their Corporate Credit Card monthly or sooner if requested; - have agreed to diligently follow up credit returns, corrections and outstanding items within two months of issue; - have agreed to terms and conditions set by the Chief Executive Officer for use, and - will return the Corporate Credit Card to the Shire forthwith when requested.
+- Received instruction to use ProMaster. - Have received instruction on the Shire of Halls Creek procurement policy and practice. - Have agreed to acquit their Corporate Credit Card monthly or sooner if requested. - Have agreed to diligently follow up credit returns, corrections and outstandingitems within two months of issue. - Have agreed to terms and conditions set by the Chief Executive Officer for use, and - Will return the Corporate Credit Card to the Shire forthwith when requested.